 The City film (Saturday March 25 1967)

-Somehow I knew that this group film (always called just “City”) couldn’t be edited on the Standard 8 original, so I just assembled it to show to the club members and that mean’t it survived unscratched waiting for a digital edit years later (43+ years later).
+Somehow I knew that this group film (always called just “City”) couldn’t be edited on the Standard 8 original, so I just assembled it to show to the club members and that meant it survived unscratched waiting for a digital edit years later (43+ years later).
 It was meant to be cut to a soundtrack like the other classic City symphony films I had shown them.
-I know we talked about what music it should have, and thought it should be something spacey like Pink Floyd Ummagumma but that album (which I used on a Super 8 skiing trip film where it was on constant replay on cassette ) was much later.
+I know we talked about what music it should have, (we thought symphonic Aaron Copeland old fashioned) and thought it should be something spacey like Pink Floyd Ummagumma but that album (which I used on a Super 8 skiing trip film where it was on constant replay on cassette ) was much later.

 The high quality transfer will come later.
-And then I’ll re-edit.
+And then I’ll re-edit and retouch.
 ‘City’ did have a theme.
 After the set piece of the city waking up, it was ‘have and have nots’, old guys scrounging through bins, then slum suburbs of Port Melbourne and Fitzroy(?) and contrasted with Toorak and South Yarra apartments, luxury cars, kids playing in both places.
-I remember taking some of the sequences but thankfully there are pictures of the students using the camera, and even me as an extra buying a newspaper, so I didn’t monopolise the camera role.
+I remember filming some of the sequences but thankfully there are pictures of the students using the camera, and even me as an extra, buying a newspaper, so I didn’t entirely monopolise the camera role.
 We can date it exactly because I photographed the date on the poster for that Saturday’s The Truth – SEX IN MASSAGE PARLOURS.
 Shock, horror.

 But these were good middle class kids who wouldn’t have normally gone to places like a Port Melbourne slum being demolished.
 We got invited inside at one place (with the budgie cage on the outside wall).
 I remember the girls went home at lunchtime leaving just a couple of us ‘boys’ to go into the night.
 We started on the Yarra bank with an in camera dissolve (thinking this might continue throughout.
 But the process – fadeout, backwind, fade in was clearly going to slow us down so it’s there now as an obvious effect.)
 Of course it’s now easy to reverse the action so that’s my contribution to the ‘mood’ of the film at the end.
 I like the ‘street’ kids.